Cowboy bedroll: Origins

 The bedroll is not prefigured in the history of the Midwestern United States, where several of the older states, notably Ohio, Indiana, Illinois, Iowa, and Missouri, were noted c.
 1830-65 as breeding and finishing grounds for great numbers of cattle, and from which these cattle were routinely "walked" to markets as far east as New York City, until the wholesale introduction of farming machinery in the postbellum era caused an economic shift toward grain culture, primarily wheat and corn.
 Photographs exist of it, notably one in Albert Marrin's Cowboys, Indians, and Gunfighters, but they tend not to be specifically dated.
 Will James, writing from 1924-1942, referred to the bedroll and portrayed it in his sketches, as did Stan Lynde.
 Louis L'Amour, who took some pride in the authenticity of his backgrounds, suggested in The Cherokee Trail (set c.
 1863) that the roll may have existed as early as the Civil War, as he has a character say he'll "just throw my bed under that tree."
 It may have developed from the elementary bedding used by the mountain man, who generally used only a Mackinaw blanket and a buffalo robe or bearskin, cured with the hair on.
 The one certainty is that it was widespread, as authors on the subject generally agree that most roundups and trail drives had at least one "bed wagon" (sometimes more), specifically intended for the transport of cowboys' personal beds and other belongings.

 Construction

-The foundation of the bedroll consisted of a thoroughly waterproofed white canvas tarpaulin made of Number Eight ducking weighing, most often, 18 oz. per square yard (i.e., 9 sq. ft.), and measuring either 6x14ft. or 7x18.
+The foundation of the bedroll consisted of a thoroughly waterproofed canvas tarpaulin weighing, most often, 18 oz. per square yard (i.e., 9 sq. ft.), and measuring between 6x14ft. and 7x18.